LordDashMe/LordDashMe/README.md

 - 🌱 I’m currently learning about some of the Web3's latest trends (ML, AI, blockchain, etc.).
 - 📫 How to reach me: Send your queries using this [contact form](http://lorddashme.github.io/contact/).
 - :rainbow: Want to donating any token? :heart: I'm really grateful for that, here is my address: 0x370C28483aF8cD4F7A9A1496f8b1888a73d8A684
+- 📫 To reach me, you can send your query via [linkedin](https://www.linkedin.com/in/joshua-clifford-reyes-5572b912a/) or follow me on [twitter](https://twitter.com/lorddashme).

 <p align="center"><img src="https://github.githubassets.com/images/mona-whisper.gif" alt="mona whisper" /></p>